This year has seen the role of the fleet executive become increasingly more demanding with new legislation adding to the burden of running vehicles.

-The major challenges currently facing fleet decision-makers have prompted the launch of this year's Hit for Six: Confronting Today's Fleet Issues conference.
+These are just a few of the major challenges currently facing fleet decision-makers, which prompted the launch of this year's Hit for Six: Confronting Today's Fleet Issues conference.
 It will be chaired by Tony Leigh, chairman of the Association of Car Fleet Operators.
-Here we present a run-down of who will be speaking at the big event together with details of how you can obtain tickets.

 Predict your future